SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/asset-resource-loading/asset-resource-loading-article.md

-# Resource Loading
+# Asset Resource Loading

 @Metadata {
     @PageColor(purple)
-    @PageImage(purpose: card, source: resource-loading-card, alt: "An image depicting a dashed circle.")
+    @PageImage(purpose: card, source: asset-resource-loading-card, alt: "An image depicting a dashed circle.")
 }

-Customize how assets are loaded.
+Customize how resources associated with an asset are loaded.

 ## Overview

-You can customize how an ``Asset`` delivered by a ``PlayerItem`` must be loaded.
+You can customize how resources associated with an ``Asset`` delivered by a ``PlayerItem`` must be loaded.
 This involves implementing a custom [`AVAssetResourceLoaderDelegate`](https://developer.apple.com/documentation/avfoundation/avassetresourceloaderdelegate) which is provided to the asset at creation time.

 ### Create a resource loader delegate